 As the prevalence of cloud solutions in areas like customer relationship management (CRM), human resources (HR) and accounting has increased, so too has interest in cloud enterprise resource planning (ERP) software.
 ERP software has been slower to adapt to the cloud trend due the sophistication and computing requirements typical of an ERP system.

-An enterprise resource planning (ERP) system automates and tracks a variety of business functions across various departments in an organization - from tracking revenue to monitoring supply chain activities.
 Generally speaking, ERP software is an umbrella term describing a system that captures and shares information across all departments and business functions.
-Whereas a traditional ERP system is installed and maintained on location - cloud ERP software is delivered purely through a web browser via an Internet connection.
+Whereas a traditional ERP system is installed and maintained on location, cloud ERP software is delivered purely through a Web browser via an Internet connection.
+Note that:

 Prior to beginning your software selection process, it’s important to know what type of buyer you are.
 This will help narrow your options and provide a good launching point for deciding which system is best for you.
 Generally speaking, there are three types of buyers: